kotovalexarian/lita-random/README.md

 You: lita random 5
 Lita: 2
-You: lita rand 100
+You: lita rand --to 100
 Lita: 24

-You: lita random 1.5
+You: lita random -f 1.5
 Lita: 1.1828046952104034
-You: lita random 5 10
+You: lita random 10 --from 5
 Lita: 8
 You: lita rand 1000 2000
 Lita: 1240